Microsoft DOS start command

 |command/program||If it is an internal cmd command or a batch file then the command processor is run with the /K switch to cmd.exe.
 This means that the window will remain after the command has been run. |

-If it is not an internal cmd command or batch file then it is a program and will run as either a windowed application or a console application.
+If it is not an internal cmd command or batch file then it is a program and runs as either a windowed application or a console application.

 |parameters||These are the parameters passed to the command/program|